LahariPriya0826/ProdigyInfotech_WD_internship/README.md

 - CSS
 - JavaScript

-## Contributing

-Feel free to fork this repository and make your own changes.
-Pull requests are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please reach out to me at [your-email@example.com](mailto:laharipriya0826@gmail.com).